MicrosoftDocs/powerapps-docs/powerapps-docs/maker/model-driven-apps/channel-change.md

 ### Change app channel in the solutions area

-A maker can use the **Solutions** area to explicitly set the release channel for multiple apps or all apps within the environment.
+As an alternative, a maker can use the **Solutions** area to explicitly set the release channel for multiple apps or all apps within the environment.
+However [Change app channel in app designer](#change-app-channel-in-app-designer) might be better for managed deployments.

   > [!div class="mx-imgBorder"]
   > ![Solution explorer app setting app channel edit](media/channel-change/solution-explorer-app-setting-app-channel-edit.png "Solution explorer app setting app channel edit")